MonkeManX/monkemanx.github.io/content/media.md

 {{< media "/attachments/legion_show.jpg" "Legion" "https://www.imdb.com/title/tt5114356/" >}}
 Legion follows the story of David, a man diagnosed with schizophrenia who has spent much of his life institutionalized.
 As the series unfolds, David starts to question if there might be more to his condition than just illness.
-While Legion may not be the most coherent or straightforward show (it is rather surreal at times), it stands out for its sheer creativity.
-Its unique storytelling, visual style, and Aubrey Plaza's amazing performance make it something truly special.
+While Legion may not be the most coherent or straightforward show (it is rather surreal at times), it stands out for its creativity, unique storytelling, visual style, and Aubrey Plaza's performance.
+Later seasons are worse then the earlier ones.
 {{< /media >}}